A Survey on Causal Discovery: Theory and Practice: Causal Discovery

-\paragraph{Quantile Causal Discovery (bQCD)} The quantile causal discovery (bQCD) \cite{tagasovska2020distinguishing} technique is designed to uncover cause-effect pairs in the bivariate setting.
+The bivariate quantile causal discovery (bQCD) \cite{tagasovska2020distinguishing} technique is designed to uncover cause-effect pairs in the bivariate setting.
 By re-expressing independence statements in light of the minimum description length (MDL) \cite{rissanen1978modeling}, the authors build a discovery procedure by using \emph{quantile scoring}.

-Following \cite{janzing2010causal}, let $X$ and $Y$ be two random variables with joint, marginal and conditional distributions denoted by $F$, $F_X$ and $F_{X|Y}$ respectively.
+Following \cite{janzing2010causal}, let $X$ and $Y$ be two random variables with joint, marginal and conditional distributions denoted by $F_{XY}$, $F_X$ and $F_{X|Y}$, respectively.
 The key concept here is that a lower complexity follows from a correct causal orientation of the $(X, Y)$ pair, since it is a more informative representation of the associated data.

-Hence, the Kolmogorov complexity $K(F)$ is defined as the length of the shortest program that outputs $F(X)$.
+Hence, the Kolmogorov complexity $K(F)$ is defined as the length of the shortest program $F$ that outputs $F(X)$.
 Since $K(F)$ measures the information contained in $F$, authors in \cite{stegle2010probabilistic} state that if $X$ causes $Y$, then $K(F_X) + K(F_{Y|X}) \leq K(F_Y) + K(F_{X|Y})$.
 The problem is that $K(F)$ cannot be computed in practice.
-Therefore, the authors relies on the MDL principle as a proxy for the Kolmogorov complexity.
+Therefore, the authors rely on the MDL principle as a proxy for the Kolmogorov complexity.
 Such an approximation can be performed by estimating the population quantiles through nonparametric quantile regression.

-The resulting procedure is robust to outliers and can be generalized to a wide range of distributions, although it requires that \emph{all} population quantiles must be computable, which could be a limiting factor in real-world applications.
+The resulting procedure is robust to outliers and can be generalized to a wide range of distributions, although it requires that \emph{all} population quantiles are computable, which could be a limiting factor in real-world applications.